chapmancbVCU/chappy-php/docs/lamp.md

 Press y|Y for Yes, any other key for No:
 ```

 - Recommended: Type n (No) unless you want strict password rules.
+Choosing Y might get you into a situation where you get the **[ERROR 1819 (HY000) during the phpMyAdmin installation indicates that the password you’ve set doesn’t meet MySQL’s current policy requirements.]** and will have to perform extra steps to resolve.

 - If you choose y, you must select a password strength level: